rutasnim/Stackoverflow_Bigquery/README.md

 4. Does using the word "help" in stackoverflow post will help get answers?

 ## Build with:
- Bigquery, Pandas, Numpy, Seaborn, matplotlib
+ Bigquery, Pandas, Numpy, Seaborn, matlibplot